 Myelopathy has a wide range of signs and symptoms.
 The pressure on the nerves can cause problems in almost any part of your body.
 Myelopathy results from compression of the spinal cord may cause weakness of the hands and/or legs, problems with walking, balance, and coordination.

 Loss of normal bowel, bladder, or sexual function may develop.
-The condition is often painless, unless accompanied by radiculopathy, which is compression of a nerve root, which causes radiating pain.
+The condition is often painless unless accompanied by radiculopathy, which is compression of a nerve root, which may cause radiating pain.